dapoadedire/dapoadedire/README.md

 ------------------------------------------

-Goal-oriented and highly motivated sophomore electrical/electronics engineering student passionate about back-end engineering.
+Goal-oriented and highly motivated electrical/electronics engineering student passionate about back-end engineering.
 Passionate about website and application development and currently a member of [Institute of Electrical and Electronics Engineers, OAU Student Branch(IEEE OAUSB)](twitter.com/ieeeoausb_) and [Google Developer Student Clubs (GDSC)](twitter.com/dscoau).

 I've recently contributed to a few Open Source projects on [Aviyel](https://aviyel.com/projects) and [EddieHub Community](https://github.com/EddieHubCommunity).